Philadelphia Bell: 1974 season

 Led by head coach Ron Waller, the Bell appeared to be the most popular team in the fledgling league, announcing crowds of 55,534 for the home opener and 64,719 for the second home game (which was nationally televised as syndicated programming by TVS).
-These figures meant that, at least on the surface, the Bell were outdrawing the NFL's Eagles, who averaged 59,206 fans for their seven home games the previous autumn.
+These figures meant that at least on the surface, the Bell was outdrawing the NFL's Eagles, which averaged 59,206 fans for their seven home games the previous autumn.

-However, two weeks later, Frank Dolson of The Philadelphia Inquirer revealed that the Bell had inflated the gate on a scale previously unprecedented in professional sports.
-In his August 4, 1974 column, Dolson revealed that the Bell had sold block tickets to several area businesses at a discount.
+Two weeks later, though, Frank Dolson of The Philadelphia Inquirer revealed that the Bell had inflated the gate on a scale previously unprecedented in professional sports.
+In his August 4, 1974, column, Dolson revealed that the Bell had sold block tickets to several area businesses at a discount.
 In turn, many of these businesses had given away the tickets for free or at reduced prices.
-Bell executive vice president Harry Leib admitted doing this in hopes of piquing interest.
-However, when the Bell paid city taxes on the gates for the first two games, it emerged that the actual paid attendance for the home opener was only 13,855 (less than a quarter of the announced 55,534); the second game's paid attendance was an even smaller 6,200 (less than 10% of the announced 64,719).
+Bell executive vice president Harry Leib admitted doing this in hopes of piquing interest, but when the Bell paid city taxes on the gates for the first two games, the actual paid attendance for the home opener was found to be only 13,855 (less than a quarter of the announced 55,534); the second game's paid attendance was an even smaller 6,200 (less than 10% of the announced 64,719).
 According to Leib, roughly 20,000 people got into the season opener for free, while another 10,000 received block tickets.
 The proportion was similar for the second game.
 Even worse, WFL administrative vice president Ted Palmquist admitted to the Philadelphia Daily News that the league was aware of the inflating of attendance, and that league commissioner Gary Davidson had approved it.
-Palmquist said that team and league officials feared the opening day crowd would be swallowed up in the cavernous environment of 100,000-seat JFK Stadium.
-The Bell had only planned to do it once, but were forced to inflate the gate again for the second game when they learned it would be nationally televised.
+Palmquist said that team and league officials feared the opening-day crowd would be swallowed up in the cavernous environment of 100,000-seat JFK Stadium.
+The Bell had only planned to do it once, but was forced to inflate the gate again for the second game when it learned the game would be nationally televised.
 In both cases, no one expected that most of the people who received the giveaways would actually show up.
-Palmquist said that he had told the Bell it would be "ill-advised" to repeat the scheme again.
-However, nominal team president Kelly claimed that he was unaware of the plan, and was outraged both when he heard about it and about Leib's cavalier attitude.
+Palmquist said that he had told the Bell repeating the scheme would be "ill-advised".
+Nominal team president Kelly claimed that he was unaware of the plan, and was outraged both when he heard about it and about Leib's cavalier attitude.
 Nevertheless, the damage was done.
-"Papergate" (as it was dubbed by the press) made both the Bell and the WFL look foolish, and proved to be a debacle from which neither recovered.
+"Papergate" (as it was dubbed by the press) made both the Bell and the WFL look foolish and proved to be a debacle from which neither recovered.